FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 You will find that the internet is littered with dog food recipes you can follow as part of your dog’s diet.
 The typical homemade meals are composed of meat, grain, eggs, vegetables, herbs, and oil.
 The meat source can be beef, chicken, pork, or the less common lamb and venison.
 Vegetables are also added into the mix as another protein source.

 Favorite vegetables include carrots while carbohydrates sources are either brown rice or sweet potatoes.
-Olive oil and sunflower oil are added in as an essential nutrient for a balanced nutrition.
+Olive oil and sunflower oil are added in as an essential nutrient to make a balanced homemade dog food.
 You will find that there are credible source of homemade food for dogs today, but it still needs to be vetted by a licensed veterinary nutrition expert.
 This is especially true if you have a pet who has special dietary needs or have an allergy to certain pet food.

 Frequently Asked Questions